-- For each vertex v in x, the sub-lattice of reachable vertices from v is constructed and converted to a tree z of type t% \mathbb{T} . - The function f is applied to the pair (i, z), where i is a list of inheritances computed from previous evaluations of f.
-When visiting the root node, i is the empty list. - The function f returns a pair (w, b) where w becomes the corresponding vertex to v in the output lattice y, and b is a list of bequests. - The number of bequests in b (i.e., its length) must be equal to the number of descendents of z (i.e., the length of "&v z) or else an exception is raised with a diagnostic message of "bad forward inducer". - The bequests from each ancestor of each descendent of z are collected automatically into the inheritances to be passed to f when the descendent is visited.
+- For each vertex v in x, the sub-lattice of reachable vertices from v is constructed and converted to a tree z of type t%T. - The function f is applied to the pair (i, z), where i is a list of inheritances computed from previous evaluations of f.
+When visiting the root node, i is the empty list. - The function f returns a pair (w, b) where w becomes the corresponding vertex to v in the output lattice y, and b is a list of bequests. - The number of bequests in b (i.e., its length) must be equal to the number of descendents of z (i.e., the length of ~&v z) or else an exception is raised with a diagnostic message of "bad forward inducer". - The bequests from each ancestor of each descendent of z are collected automatically into the inheritances to be passed to f when the descendent is visited.

 The example of forward induction in Listing 18.1 demonstrates the general form of an algorithm to compute all possible paths from the root to each vertex in a lattice.
 This type of problem might occur in practice for valuing path dependent financial derivatives.
 The argument to the fwi combinator takes an argument (i, z) in which z is tree of characters derived from the input lattice, and i is a list of lists of paths, each being inherited from a different ancestor.
-If i is empty, the list of the singleton list of the root of z is constructed by ~amount ~amount otherwise, i is flattened to a list of paths and the root of z is appended to each path by
+If i is empty, the list of the singleton list of the root of z is constructed by ~&rdNCNC, but otherwise, i is flattened to a list of paths and the root of z is appended to each path by ~&rdPllPDrlNCTS.
+The pair returned by this function (w, b) has a copy of this result as w, and a list of copies of it in b, with one for each descendent of z.

 '''

-^rlrDlShiX2lNXO\~&rv ~&l?\~&rdNCNC ~&rdPlLPDrlNCTS
+^rlrDlShiX2lNXQ\~&rv ~&l?\~&rdNCNC ~&rdPlLPDrlNCTS

 '''